Abdelrhman-Sayed70/Data_Preprocessing/README.md

   that should be 2020-12-26
 - Wayes to fix wrong format data:

-   ❱ convert all cells in the columns into the same format <br>
+   ❱ convert all cells in the columns into the same format
-   ❱ remove the rows that has wrong format  <br>
+   ❱ remove the rows that has wrong format

 #### ❱ convert all cells in the columns into the same format
 ```py